It is very easy to find hundreds of articles on risk/reward ratio in forex trading.

 Something that looks even stranger in these articles is that they emphasize that “novice traders” should not take positions with 1:1 or 1:2 risk/reward ratios.

 Does it mean that experienced traders can do it?

 Are there different trading rules and techniques for novice and experienced traders?

 Maximizing the profit and having 1:3 or 1:5 trades can be done by professional and experienced traders.

 However, there are some technical and emotional difficulties in front of novice traders to do this.

 For example, to achieve a successful 1:5 trade, you may have several losing trades (I will tell you why), unless you know how to choose the strong trade setups.

 This is not a problem for professional traders at all.

-But for a novice trader who is learning the techniques and has to build his/her confidence at the same time, having losing trades can cause lack of confidence and excessive fear that prevents him/her from advancing to the next steps.
+But for a novice trader who is learning the techniques and has to build their confidence at the same time, having losing trades can cause lack of confidence and excessive fear that prevents them from advancing to the next steps.